-The JBL Under Armour Sport Flash X Bluetooth sports headphones integrate a microphone to answer calls or activate the personal assistant on your mobile device… Voices are clear and undistorted.
-The Bluetooth signal is strong in this regard.
+The JBL Under Armour Sport Flash X Bluetooth sports headphones integrate a microphone to answer calls or activate the personal assistant on your mobile device.
+Voices are clear and undistorted, and the Bluetooth signal is strong in this regard.

 The sound delivered by the JBL Under Armour Sport Flash X is ideal for a sports headset.
 They are powerful and feature deep bass that can motivate you to run faster.
-The audio can be perceived as somewhat aggressive for indoor use and quiet environments, but for exercise it is ideal.
-The sound is dynamic and all genres of music sound lively and rich.
+The audio can be perceived as somewhat aggressive for indoor use and quiet environments, but it's ideal for exercise.
+The sound is dynamic, and all genres of music sound lively and rich.